denetor/dungeon-generator/README.md

 ## TODO
 - [x] Basic dungeon generation with cellular automata strategy
-- [ ] Fill all "holes" maintaining only the largest cavity
+- [x] Fill all "holes" maintaining only the largest cavity
-- [ ] Add an exit
+- [ ] Add an entrance
 - [ ] Place a number of enemies and chests
+- [ ] Prepare for Wang tileset